puneet4840/Azure-Virtual-Network/README.md

 Now you are able to connect to your vm using its private ip address.
 Distribute the VPN Client to employees, Employees can use vpn client securely connect to azure vnet.

+**EStablishing the VPN Connection (Site-to-Site)**

+Step-1: Create a VNet and a _Gateway Subnet_ inside the vnet.

+Step-2: Create VPN Gateway.

+Step-3: Create the Local Network Gateway to connect with on-premise network.
+This LNG connects vpn gateway to on-premise network.

+Step-4: Create VPN Connection.

+Step-5: Configure the on-premise VPN device and connect.